 Tina Morton was appointed Tax Assessor/Collector by Travis County Commissioners to serve January 1, 2012 through December 31, 2012.

-Prior to Morton's interim assignment, Nelda Wells Spears was the most recent Tax
+Prior to Morton's interim assignment, Nelda Wells Spears was the Tax

 Assessor/Collector until her retirement on December 31, 2011.
 She served Travis County in this office